jonitt/notes/README.md

 <b>A lot of TODO</b>: Do tests, do lazy loading, prevent user from spamming http requests with buttons, error handling for requests,
-encode password for request / support https, use ".env" file in more places rather than variables, recheck the code for unneeded code, make the routing less messy, make the login (and notes) UI more spacious, fix the login from persisting to incognito window
+encode password for request / support https, use ".env" file in more places rather than variables, recheck the code for unneeded code, make the routing less messy, make the login (and notes) UI more spacious, fix the login from persisting to incognito window, password validation sucks, you can have same username as others (please no)